 Interest Rates and Other Market Risks.
 We manage our interest rate risk by maintaining an investment portfolio of trading investments with high credit quality and relatively short average maturities.
-These instruments include, but are not limited to, money-market instruments, bank time deposits, and taxable and tax-advantaged variable rate and fixed rate obligations of corporations, municipalities, and national, state, and local government agencies.
+These instruments include, but are not limited to, money-market instruments, bank time deposits and taxable and tax-advantaged variable rate and fixed rate obligations of corporations, municipalities and national, state and local government agencies.
 These instruments are denominated in U.S. dollars.
-The fair market value of our cash equivalents and investments increased 8% to approximately \$97.7 million in fiscal 2021 from \$90.1 million in the prior year.
+The fair market value of our cash equivalents and investments decreased 9% to approximately \$105.3 million in fiscal 2023 from \$115.3 million in the prior year.